doubledherin/lede_character/README.md

 # Lede Character

+This is a WIP; expect the README and codebase to be updated frequently.

 ## Overview

-This project is an AI-powered immersive journalism platform that uses OpenAI GPT-4 and ElevenLabs APIs to transform real news about democracy's decline into interactive, audio-driven choose-your-own-adventure narratives.
+An AI-powered immersive journalism platform that transforms real news about democracy's decline into interactive, audio-driven choose-your-own-adventure narratives.
+Using OpenAI GPT-4 for intelligent news curation and narrative generation, with a graph-based story structure designed for future audio integration via ElevenLabs APIs.

+Key Features:

+- AI-Powered Pipeline: GPT-4 curates news and generates branching narratives
+- Graph-Based Story Engine: Sophisticated node-and-choice structure for complex branching
+- Interactive Playback: Terminal-based choose-your-own-adventure experience
+- Real News Foundation: Stories grounded in actual democracy/autocracy reporting
+- Scalable Architecture: Built for future audio synthesis and voice interaction

 ### Current Implementation:

-1. Fetch recent news articles about autocracy, fascism, and antidemocratic movements
+1. News Curation: Fetch and intelligently filter articles about autocracy and democratic decline
-2. Analyze which articles would make compelling interactive fiction using OpenAI's GPT-4
+2. Story Generation: Transform selected articles into branching interactive narratives
-3. Store accepted articles in a SQLite database with analysis run tracking
+3. Graph Storage: Save stories as interconnected nodes and choices in SQLite database
-4. Generate detailed, branching choose-your-own-adventure narratives based on real news events

-### Current Features

-- **Smart Incremental Fetching**: Only fetches articles newer than the last analysis run
-- **AI Analysis**: Uses OpenAI's GPT-4 to evaluate narrative potential and filter articles
-- **URL Validation**: Automatically filters out fake URLs (example.com, removed.com, etc.)
-- **Database Storage**: SQLite database to track analysis runs and store accepted articles
-- **Narrative Generation**: Creates 2,500-3,000 word interactive stories with 10 decision points
-- **Overwrite Protection**: Prevents accidental narrative overwrites with confirmation prompts
-- **Template-Based Prompts**: Modular prompt system using external text files
+4. Interactive Experience: Navigate through stories with real-time choice-based branching
+5. Complete MVP: End-to-end pipeline from news article to playable interactive story on the command line

 ### Planned Features: